-The Climate Change Authority’s research report, ‘Trade and investment trends in a decarbonising world’ examines the global reorientation in trade and investment that is underway globally, as governments, regulators and markets around the world begin transitioning to net zero emissions, and considers what these trends mean for Australia.
+The Climate Change Authority today releases a new research report examining the reorientation in trade and investment that is underway globally as governments, regulators and markets begin transitioning to net zero emissions, and considers what these trends mean for Australia.

 - International trade and climate policy, and